vicendominguez/wowza-zabbix-template/README.md

 To enable the user/pass you will need to create two user macros wherever you prefer.
 I am using the Macros tag in the host config screen.

-Two user macros must be created:
+Two user macros should be created:

 * {$WOWUSER}
 * {$WOWPASS}